Human Research Ethics Approval Number: H18REA239

 A summary report of findings will be made available to the parent organization that advertised the study, and you will be able to access this report online.
 No one from the parent organization will be able to tell who participated in the study.
 We can also email a copy to you if you prefer.

 Because of the potentially sensitive nature of the topic, we have designed the study in a way that makes it possible for parents to give verbal consent and to participate in the interview without having to provide any identifying information to the research team.
 Clicking on the link to participate, designating a preferred date/time, and providing a contact phone number will be taken as implied consent for a member of the research team to contact you on that number.
 At the time of interview, you will be asked to confirm that you consent to participate in the study.

 Please refer to the Research Team Contact Details provided above to have any questions answered or to request further information about this project.

 Concerns or Complaints Regarding the Conduct of this Project

 The project will be carried out in accordance with the National Statement on Ethical Conduct in Human Research.
 If you have any concerns or complaints about the ethical conduct of the project you may contact the University of Southern Queensland Manager of Research Integrity and Ethics on +61 7 4631 2214 or email firstname.lastname@example.org.
 The Manager of Research Integrity and Ethics is not connected with the research project and can facilitate a resolution to your concern in an unbiased manner.

-Thank you for taking the time to help with this research project.
 Please keep a copy of this information for your records.